 VirtualPBX’s most popular Dash Unlimited plan allows up to 99 users for unlimited inbound and outbound minutes, unlimited toll-free minutes, unlimited conference minutes and even unlimited outbound fax pages, as well as VoIP calls between users on your plan.
 VirtualPBX offers desk and conference phone rentals to help keep the cost down, so instead of purchasing all new phones you can simply rent them.
 The toss up here was mostly between the Dash Unlimited, or the Office plan.
 VirtualPBX’s Dash Unlimited plan comes with all the features you would expect, and even an extra feature – Call Blasting.
 However, call recording is only available on the Office plan, which also includes Advanced ACD Queues, as well as two local/toll free numbers included.
 The downside to the office plan, is a limit of 1,000 toll free minutes, 1,000 conference minutes, and 1,000 outbound fax pages.
 Both plans are $24.99 a month, so it will come down to which features you need more.

-With the option to either utilize a pay-as-you-go model, a per seat metered plan, or per seat unlimited plan, OnSIP offers a solution that can fit into any budget.
+With the option to either utilize a pay-as-you-go model (similar to the Amazon Connect pricing model), a per seat metered plan, or per seat unlimited plan, OnSIP offers a solution that can fit into any budget.
 With a 5 person minimum, the Per Seat Unlimited plan provides an extensive list of the usual and bonus call features like voicemail to email, auto attendants, ring groups, call parking, call recording, and a web based phone application.
 For $24.95 per person per month, your service includes unlimited inbound and outbound calling, while the metered plan for $8.95 a month per user includes a number of features with pay as you go for calling.
 The original pay-as-you-go plan will cost you a total of $0 a month initially, but requires a $49.95 feature minimum, with each featuring ranging from $2.00 to $19.95.
 OnSIP makes it really easy to pick and choose only the best features you need and pay based on the calls you make monthly for those very cost conscience buyers.

 Keep your existing number, adopt a new toll free or local number, add on as many extensions as you need, keep your old phones, and work from anywhere with the flexible, Entrepreneur focused Grasshopper.
 No new phones means no initial hardware cost, and the same usual round of features with no long term contracts helps Grasshopper stand out as a solid alternative to the Ooma Office.
 Grasshopper can support any business with toll free numbers, 800 numbers, vanity numbers and even 844 phone numbers so you can grab that new vanity number before anyone else does.
 Grasshopper even provides call screening so you can accept a call, send them to a voicemail, or hear their phone number to identify whoever is calling.
 Combine this with voicemail to email, online faxing and 24/7 support as well as the ability to record your own greetings.